Thin It to Win It

 Different trees produce fruits in different ways so a guideline for thinning your fruit will vary depending on your tree species.
 Since these are general guidelines, you will sometimes need to use your best judgment based on the tree’s age and capacity.

-Stone Fruit & Persimmons: Thin 1 fruit every 4”-6” per branch
+Stone Fruit & Persimmons: Thin to 1 fruit every 4”-6” per branch

 Apples & Pears: Thin to 1-2 fruit per cluster